yegor256/blog/_drafts/_problems.md

 "Java and C++ make you think that the new ideas are like the old ones.
 Java is the most distressing thing to happen to computing since MS-DOS."

+If you have something to add to this list, please post a comment below.